 Many non-believers state that Christians are normally quick to point out the logical fallacies and doctrinal inconsistencies in other belief systems, yet are typically unable or unwilling to turn that scrutiny to the Bible.
 Wright, an engineer, and author of the book, The Only Prayer I’ll Ever Pray: Let My People Go, explains how the Bible should not be touted as a timeless and perfect guide to life.
 He believes that we can grow as individuals and work towards breaking the mental hold that religious dogma has on especially Blacks.
-Wright believes that nontheists can still be moral, pursue spirituality, find purpose, and love but don’t require superstition and archaic texts to do so.
+Wright believes that nontheists can still be moral, pursue spirituality, find purpose, and love but without the superstition and archaic texts to do so.

 50BOLD: Did something happen in your life that made you become a nontheist?